Guide for Solo Female Travel – New York City

 For a long time, I dismissed the Hop on Hop off bus as being touristy, until my first trip to New York.
 There was so much to see that I found it quite overwhelming, so I took the Hop on Hop off bus tour and have been a convert ever since.

-To me, the Hop on Hop off Bus is the best way to get your bearings, while learning the history and culture of the city.
+To me, the New York Hop on Hop off Bus is the best way to get your bearings, while learning the history and culture of the city.
 I also discovered neighbourhoods that I would never have dreamed of exploring without first taking the Hop on Hop off bus.

 Statue of Liberty – New York Harbour Cruises